 Where does the data come from?

-At events, Restart Party Hosts log the status of devices, and afterwards feed into our online database.
+At events, organisers log the status of each item that’s brought in for repair, and afterwards feed into our online database.

-As more and more Restart Party Hosts contribute data, we will begin to get a more global picture of the impact of community electronics repair.
+As more and more people contribute data, we will begin to get a more global picture of the impact of community repair.

 * Data from The Restart Project headquarters’ first year (2012-2013) is estimated based on sampling of participants and weights of devices, not actual registered devices.

 People who are frustrated with our throwaway culture, people who cannot afford to buy new, people who are curious to get inside their black-box gadgets.
 In our experience, an equal number of men and women bring gadgets for repair, and participants come from all walks of life.

 At Restart Parties, we see a wide range of items from laptops through to toasters.
 Many of our partners also fix clothes, bicycles and other types of products.